 8. Conduct original relevant research using primary and secondary source materials.

-Upon graduation, students who follow the track of chaplaincy will be able to:
+Upon graduation, students who serve as chaplains will be able to:

 2. Articulate the principles of pastoral care and chaplaincy in a variety of pluralistic and culturally diverse settings.